mchmarny/stackdriver-notification-handler/README.md

 # Generic Stackdriver Alert WebHook Handler

-This simple Cloud Run service handles all Stackdriver notifications resulting from alerting policies and publishes them to PubSub topic for additional handlers to process them downstream (see [pubsub-to-bigquery-pump](https://github.com/mchmarny/pubsub-to-bigquery-pump) for example below)
+This simple Cloud Run service handles Stackdriver notifications triggered by alerting policies and publishes them to Cloud PubSub topic for additional handlers to process downstream (see [pubsub-to-bigquery-pump](https://github.com/mchmarny/pubsub-to-bigquery-pump) for real-world example of how this service can be used)

 ![](image/diagram.png)

 ## What

-Creates a single Stackdriver channel (WebHook) which targets Cloud Run handler service.
-Creates one or more Alerting Policies in Stackdriver that will send notifications through the previously created channel.
-That Cloud Run service validates the token shared with WebHook to make sure the notifications are from a valid source, and then relays these messages to a PubSub topic to be processed by additional handlers.
+Single Stackdriver channel (WebHook) which targets single Cloud Run service able to handle one or more Stackdriver Alerting Policies.
+This service also validates the WebHook token to make sure the notification is from a valid source, and then relays that messages to a PubSub.

 ## Why

-Stackdriver alerting policies can capture many interesting GCP events that are currently not available established event triggers in GCF.
+1. **Unique event triggers** - Stackdriver can be configured with multiple alerting policies to capture many GCP events that are currently not available through other means

-Stackdriver has also a limit of 16 notification channels that can be used for incident notifications.
-Rather than creating individual WebHooks for each alert type, this service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.
+2. **Works around channel limits** - Stackdriver has a limit of 16 notification channels.
+This service allows you to create a single channel and route any number of alerting policies though this channel to PubSub where you can use GCF or Cloud Run to process these events.

 ## Notifications